Animal Kingdom (band): Signs and Wonders (2009–2010)

-The Looking Away (2011–present)
+The Looking Away (2011–2014)

 The band wrote and rehearsed for the album in an old church in North London.
 They completed their second album with Bat for Lashes/Everything Everything producer David Kosten and signed to BoomBox Records in the US.

 The first single to be taken from The Looking Away was "Strange Attractor".
 The video on YouTube amassed over half a million views, with the song becoming the 8th most played on US alternative radio in 2012.
 The Looking Away was released on 8 May 2012 and the band followed its release by performing sold-out shows in New York, San Francisco and at the legendary Troubador club in Los Angeles, as well as appearing at Outside Lands festival and opening Lollapalooza.

 Their song, "Get Away With it" is featured in the soundtrack of the EA Sports game, FIFA 13, as well as Sleeping Dogs under the title, “Golden Pyramids”.

+Post-split (2014–present)

+Frontman Richard Sauberlich now works for Surrey based Supermassive Games as a Senior Audio Designer.

+Bassist Hamish Crombie now works as Head Of A&R for Ditto Music in Los Angeles, USA.